Language Detector guide

 Best uses

-• Sort simple text samples before translation or research.
+• Sort simple text samples before translation, research, or cleanup.

 What this AI tool does